 Nyamuga Special School

-In 2016, Project Humanity volunteers raised over $2000 to purchase desks and chairs specifically designed to meet the physical needs of the children at Nyamuga.
+Since 2016, Project Humanity volunteers have raised over $2000 to purchase desks and chairs specifically designed to meet the physical needs of the children at Nyamuga.
 The furniture was manufactured near Rusinga, which also contributed to supporting the local community.

 We are looking for additional opportunities to support these very special children.